Coronations in Asia: China

 The only monarch in Chinese history to have been formally crowned (加冕 (jiāmiǎn)) was Ying Zheng, who later became the first Emperor of China.
-Although he had acceded to the throne of Qin at the age of 13, when he reached the age of majority at 22 in 238 BC, he was additionally crowned.
+Although he had acceded to the throne of Qin at the age of 13 when he reached the age of majority at 22 in 238 BC, he was additionally crowned.
 The coronation symbolised that he would take charge of the state affairs himself, instead of the regents who had ruled in his name since his accession.
 However, this coronation did not equate to accession, and no other Chinese monarch was ever "crowned".

 Enthronement ceremonies in dynastic China varied throughout the ages.
 In the Ming and Qing dynasties, the ceremony generally began with the emperor offering prayers to the Heaven, from which, according to the state theology, the emperor derived his mandate to rule.
 The emperor would then proceed to the main hall of the Forbidden City, where he was ceremonially enthroned on the Dragon Throne.
-Court officials then entered the throne hall in order of seniority, and offer memorials of congratulation.
+Court officials then entered the throne hall in order of seniority, and offered memorials of congratulation.
 Finally, the emperor's accession edict would be read out.
 In later enthronements, the edict would be carried out of the Meridian Gate accompanied by a stately procession, and finally be carried by a litter to the top of the Gate of Heavenly Peace, where it would be read out to subjects in the capital Beijing and representatives of all the peoples of China.

 The last widely recognised enthronement ceremony of the Qing dynasty occurred in 1908 with the enthronement of the Puyi.
 In 1915, Yuan Shikai, then President of the Republic of China, declared his intention to be enthroned as the Emperor of the Empire of China.
 Yuan had staged a dress rehearsal for the proposed enthronement ceremony, but then the attempt at monarchy was abandoned in the face of overwhelming public opposition.
 In 1917, Puyi was again enthroned without ceremony during the short-lived Manchu Restoration.
 Finally, in 1934 Puyi was enthroned as Emperor of Manchukuo, a Japanese-controlled puppet state in northeastern China, which was largely unrecognised internationally and which ceased to exist at the end of World War II in 1945.